-We recognize that each college may approach data collection, analysis and reflection differently.
+We recognize that each unit/department may approach data collection, analysis and reflection differently.
 The tools in this document will aid in compiling University-wide assessment data, which will enable us to provide evidence to our stakeholders that Regis University delivers on the promises that it makes to students.
-If you have suggestions or feedback for improving our processes please send that information to your college's assessment lead or assessment committee.
+If you have suggestions or feedback for improving our processes, please send that information to your unit/department assessment lead.